+Home Museum Wanted Specs Previous Next

 AL-1000 Backplane (Note Gold-Plated Edge Connector Sockets)

-The circuit boards plug into edge connectors that are wired together by hand to form a backplane to allow signals to pass from board to board.
-The calculator features a somewhat modular design, with each circuit board in general performing a function, or a portion of a function.
-The designers were thoughtful enough to include silk-screened nomenclature on most of the boards identifying their function.
+The circuit boards plug into edge connectors that are wired together to form a backplane to allow signals to pass from board to board.
+The calculator features a somewhat modular design, with each circuit board performing a function or a portion of a function.
+The designers were thoughtful enough to include silk-screened nomenclature on most of the boards identifying their function, as well as component values and part numbers of transistors.
 Unfortunately, the keyboard is hard-wired into the backplane, meaning that replacement of the keyboard assembly requires de-soldering of myriad connections from the backplane, and re-soldering new connections from a replacement keyboard.
-Many contemporaries of the AL-1000 provided an edge-connector connection for the keyboard assembly, making keyboard replacement a simple operation.
+Many contemporaries of the AL-1000 provide an edge-connector arrangement for the keyboard assembly, making keyboard replacement a simple operation.
 The power supply section is also hard-wired, making it a bit of a task to replace the power supply.
-Given these limitations, service technicians likely had to have a pretty strong knowledge of the way the machines worked, as well as how they were put together, in order to perform service.
+Given these limitations, service technicians likely had to have a pretty strong knowledge of the way the machine worked, as well as how they were put together, in order to perform service on the calculators.

 Board 3 and 4 (Main 1, Main 2) [Click on image for larger view]

-The boards are numbered, front to back, from 1 through 10.
-Designations on the boards indicate the internal Casio model designation (in this case, 14B), followed by a dash, followed by the circuit board number, followed by a space, and then the boards revision code (beginning with A and progressing through the alphabet) inside a circle.
+The circuit boards are numbered, front to back, from 1 through 10.
+Designations on the boards indicate the internal Casio model designation (in this case, 14B designating the AL-1000), followed by a dash, followed by the circuit boards position in the backplane, followed by a space, and then the boards revision level (beginning with A and progressing through the alphabet) inside a circle.

-The museum has three AL-1000's, and it is clear that even though the units are relatively close to one another by serial number (50923, 51294 and 51601), there were definitely some changes made between the calculators in the museum's collection..
-Some circuit boards in the unit with the higher serial numbers have one revision level higher circuit boards.
+The museum has three AL-1000's in its collection, and it is clear that even though the units are relatively close to one another by serial number (50923, 51294 and 51601), there were definitely changes made between the calculators in the museum's collection..
+Some circuit boards in the unit with the higher serial number has some circuit boards that are one revision level higher than the other machines.
 Also, the higher serial-numbered machine has a plastic casting as the framework for the keyboard assembly, while the lower serial-numbered units use a cast aluminum framework.
 There are also some differences in the power supplies between the units, with mounting of the main logic supply regulation pass-transistor and electrolytic filter capacitor being somewhat different, with the later serial-numbered unit having a less complex mounting arrangement.
 It's clear at least the keyboard hardware and power supply mounting changes were made to reduce cost and make assembly more efficient.
-The circuit board revisions may have been made to improve reliability, improve assembly efficiency, or eliminate "bugs" in the design.
+The circuit board revisions may have been made to improve reliability, improve circuit board assembly efficiency, or possibly to eliminate "bugs" in the design.

 Board 5 and 6 (Main 3, "Sub")